Execution Module

 class haymaker.portfolio.AbstractBasePortfolio(*args, **kwargs)[source]

-Decides what, if and how much to trade based on received signals and queries to [SM?].
+Decides what, if and how much to trade based on received signals.

 Each strategy should have its own instance of portfolio to ensure that signals form various strategies should not be mixed-up.
 Actual singleton porfolio object should be passed to those instances, which should delegate allocation to this object.